What kind of paper is this?

 The core novelty is the Stochastic Interpolant framework:

 • Simulation-Free Training: The velocity field $v_t(x)$ of the probability flow is learned by minimizing a simple quadratic objective: $G(\hat{v}) = \mathbb{E}[|\hat{v}_t(x_t)|^2 - 2\partial_t x_t \cdot \hat{v}_t(x_t)]$.
-This avoids ODE integration during training entirely.
+Because $\partial_t I_t$ is known analytically from the interpolant definition, the expectation can be estimated by sampling $(x_0, x_1, t)$ directly.
+This avoids ODE integration during training (ODE integration is still required at inference).

 • Connection to Score-Based Models: The authors show that for Gaussian base densities and trigonometric interpolants, the learned velocity field is explicitly related to the score function $\nabla \log \rho_t$, providing a theoretical bridge between CNFs and diffusion models.